-Class Hours / Attendance - There is a state mandate on the number of hours of lecture and clinical time that is required to pass this class.
-It is expected that you will attend every class and arrange to make up those that are missed.
+CLASS HOURS: There is a state mandate on the number of hours of lecture and lab time that is required to pass this class.
+It is expected that you will attend EVERY class and arrange to make up those that are missed.
 If you have an illness or other circumstance, you MUST call or e-mail the instructor BEFORE class begins and make up the class hours.
 More than 2 unexcused absences (you did not contact your instructor) will constitute a drop from the class (Ref: Ox.
 College Catalog, Academic Policies, pg.
 24).
 If there are extreme circumstances, the instructor reserves the right to evaluate the situation as it arises.

-Age - You must be 16 years old by the first day of class to take this course.
+AGE: You must be 16 years old by the first day of class to take this course.

-Professionalism - Passing this EMR Course requires you to be a mature and motivated student.
+PROFESSIONALISM- Passing this EMR Course requires you to be a mature and motivated student.
 You will be working frequently with the other students.
 Appropriate and professional behavior (including attire) is expected.
 Disrespect to the other students, the instructors or the equipment will not be tolerated.
 Students should come to class with clean bodies and clothing.

-Cell phones - Use of cell phones and text messaging for personal use is prohibited in class

-Plagerism - will not be tolerated.
+CELL PHONES - Use of cell phones and text messaging for personal use is prohibited in class.
+Cell phones MUST be turned off or kept on silent during all class hours.
+PLAGERISM- will not be tolerated.
 Any evidence of cheating will result in referring your name to the college administration for disciplinary action.
 This could result in you failing this class or suspended from the college, or BOTH!

-Grades - You must maintain at least an 70% throughout the course and you must score at least an 70% on the Final exam to receive a Course Completion Record.
+GRADES - You must maintain at least an 70% throughout the course and you must score at least an 70% on the Final exam to receive a Course Completion Record.
 You must show the ability to understand the material to pass the class.
 You must complete all assignments and attend all the required course hours.
 Grading is based on a total number of points accumulated from all the assignments listed below.
 Your final grade will be assigned based on your final point score as a percentage of the total number of points possible.
 See the example below: